Proto-Kartvelian language: Relation to descendants

 The modern descendants of Proto-Kartvelian are Georgian, Svan, Mingrelian and Laz.
+These form two primary branches, with Svan constituting one primary branch and Karto-Zan forming the other.
+This latter is further subdivided into Georgian on one hand and the Zan languages (Mingrelian and Laz) on the other.
 The ablaut patterns of Proto-Kartvelian were better preserved in Georgian and (particularly) Svan than in either Mingrelian or Laz, in which new forms have been set up so that there is a single, stable vowel in each word element.

 The system of pronouns of Proto-Kartvelian is distinct on account of its category of inclusive–exclusive (so, for instance, there were two forms of the pronoun "we": one that includes the listener and one that does not).
 This has survived in Svan but not in the other languages.
 Svan also includes a number of archaisms from the Proto-Kartvelian era, and therefore it is thought that Svan broke off from Proto-Kartvelian at a relatively early stage: the later Proto-Kartvelian stage (called Karto-Zan) split into Georgian and Zan (Mingrelo-Laz).